OliverDemuth/MayaSignedDistanceFields/ligaments/README.md

 ```
 The ligament lengths will be saved as .csv files in the results folder, named according to the respective Maya file (.mb) in the Maya files folder.
 The ligament length calculations cannot be safely aborted and can only be cancelled by closing the command prompt/terminal, however, all progress will be lost.

-###### The Python scripts have been written in Python 3 and were tested with Python 3.11 and Autodesk Maya 2025
+###### The Python scripts were written in Python 3 and tested with Python 3.11 and Autodesk Maya 2025